darbha-ram/octrans/README.md

 OC Transpo is the public transit system of Ottawa, Canada.

 This application uses JDBC to interface to an Azure SQL DB containing data about cancelled OC Transpo buses.
-(The Azure DB is populated in realtime by another Azure application that is triggered by tweets from the OC Transpo account, outside the scope of this project.)
+(The SQL DB is populated in realtime by another Azure application that is triggered by tweets from the OC Transpo account, outside the scope of this project.)
 This application presents a REST API in the frontend to allow a user to determine cancellations of specific bus routes,  the most or least cancelled buses.
 Each API call can be restricted to AM or PM or all day, and to a specific time interval (fenced by start date and end date).
 Both start and end date parameters are optional.
 If only start date is given, cancellation on or after that date are returned.
 If only end date is given, cancellation up to and including that date are returned.
 If both dates are given, cancellations in that time interval are returned.
 If they are both unspecified, query is executed over all the DB contents from time of inception (August 2018) to the latest available data.
 Note, start and end date must be in the format "yyyy-mm-dd", with leading zeroes as needed, e.g. `2018-2-17` is invalid.

 ## REST API